 - sustaining a mosquito bite

 Hepatitis C can be acute or chronic.
-Acute infection occurs during the first 6 months after contracting it, while chronic infections can last a lifetime if the person does not seek treatment.
+Acute infection occurs during the first

 In many cases, hepatitis C causes no symptoms.
 This means that people may have the infection without knowing it.
 Also, it is important to note that people can transmit the virus even if they have no symptoms.

 The symptoms of chronic hepatitis C do not usually appear until a person has had the infection for some time.